tazama-lf/docs/Product/configuration-management.md

 ![Tazama config rule processor](../images/tazama-config-rule-processor.drawio.svg)

-The development cycle for the system processors and their associated configurations follow a slightly different flow.
+The development cycle for the platform processors and their associated configurations follow a slightly different flow.
 The development and configuration process follows somewhat loosely cascading dependencies amongst the configuration documents: typologies rely on rules, and the network map that defines routing relies on typology-and-rule structures.

 Typically, a rule processor is developed first to implement a new rule to evaluate an incoming transaction.
 The rule processor will already need a configuration for testing purposes during the development, but this may not be the final configuration with the default processor calibration.
 Regardless, the rule processor may be deployed simultaneously with an initial configuration, or the processor and its configuration may be deployed independently.